 The knowledge and predictive ability developed in this project can help industries and communities to understand, plan for and manage future risks, towards achieving a sustainable future.
 Better predictions of social-ecological dynamics and interactions will assist land and sea managers in their day-to-day decisions and help make landscapes, seascapes and communities environmentally, socially and economically more resilient,

-CSIRO: Anna Richards (Project Leader), Katrina Szetey (Postdoctoral Fellow, L&W), Delphi Ward (Postdoctoral Fellow, O&A), Fabio Boschetti, Beth Fulton, Petra Kuhnert, Adam Liedloff, Jess Melbourne-Thomas, Eva Plaganyi, Suzanne Prober, Gabriela Scheufele, Becky Schmidt, Rowan Trebilco
+CSIRO: Anna Richards (Project Leader), Katrina Szetey (Postdoctoral Fellow), Delphi Ward (Postdoctoral Fellow), Peter Baumgartner, Derek Fulton, Beth Fulton, Geoff Hosack, Adam Liedloff, Sarina Macfadyen, Jess Melbourne-Thomas, Claudia Munera, Andrea Powell, Suzanne Prober, Gabriela Scheufele, Rowan Trebilco, Ingrid van Putten